benchen149/deploy-istioctl-debug-pod/README.md

 - Use make help to see available targets and quick usage hints.

 - For internal builds (make mylab), remember to set OWNER=<your-dockerhub-org>.

+---

+## 🤖 AI Assisted

+The Makefile and README have been refined using **GPT-5 Code** for better clarity and developer experience.